 As each year went by, Dan updated the equipment to meet the needs of the customer as well as to stay current with technology and the many changes that took place in the John Deere combine industry.
 In 1997 Dan went from one 9600 to two 9600's and added the tractor and grain cart in the fall season.
 In the fall of 1997 Stephanie also joined Dan on the harvest run by leaving a full-time office job to take over the day-to-day business operations and setting up a computer to provide needed financial information as well as important items such as customer settlements, field yield reports, and many other aspects of business operations.
 She also provides good meals or an extra hand in the field which helps keep the harvest season running smoothly.

-The crew trailer provides sleeping room for up to eight crewmen, 2 bathrooms with showers, living area with satellite television, refrigerator, microwave and a full-size washer and dryer for laundry needs.
+The crew trailers provide sleeping room for up to eight crewmen in one and six crewmen in another, 2 bathrooms with showers, living area with satellite television, refrigerator, microwave and a full-size washer and dryer for laundry needs.
 Yes, the trailers are air-conditioned.
-When the crew is working long hours every day out in the field, laundry will be kept up by Stephanie.
 We also provide basic necessities for our crew such as towels, sheets, blankets, pillows, toilet paper, laundry soap, paper towels, etc.

-Skinner Harvesting operates three John Deere 9770 STS Combines with John Deere 635 Draper headers.
-We also have various other heads for the combines such as 914 Pickup attachments, 612c Corn head, and 8 row Row Crop heads.
-To support the combines out on harvest, we also run a John Deere 8430 Tractor and Kinze 1050 Grain Cart with scales.
+Skinner Harvesting operates three John Deere S670 Combines with John Deere 635 Draper headers.
+We also have various other heads for the combines such as 615 & 914 Pickup attachments, 612C Corn head, flexdrapers and sunflower headers.
+To support the combines out on harvest, we also run a John Deere 8285R Tractor and Brent 1196 Grain Cart with scales.
 To haul the grain to the elevator's or farmer's bins, we have two Kenworth T-800 semi-tractors, three Peterbilt 379 semi tractors, 1 Peterbilt 377 tandem truck.
 We have 40' to 42' grain trailers for the semi's a pup trailer for the tandem.

 Our Harvest Route / Crops We Harvest

-Now the time of year is approximately the second week of September and we are traveling back to southwest Kansas to begin our Fall harvest season of corn and sorghum (milo).
-There are several other crops that can be harvested in the fall such as soybeans and sunflowers, but we mainly harvest corn and milo.
+Now the time of year is approximately the second week of September and part of us are traveling back to southwest Kansas and part of us are heading to South Dakota to begin our Fall harvest season of corn, soybeans, sunflowers and milo.
 The Fall harvest season will last approximately into late November, possibly early December, depending on the weather conditions.

 We strongly urge anyone that can meet the following criteria to contact us for an experience that can only be found on the harvest run: